What is Balanitis?

 Well , The most common symptoms include:

-Redness, soreness or swelling at the end of the penis (the glans).
+- Redness, soreness or swelling at the end of the penis.

-It may be impossible to pull the foreskin back.
+- It may be difficult or impossible to pull the foreskin back.

 1.)
 Poor hygiene

-Poor hygiene around this area, especially with a tight foreskin, can lead to irritation by smegma.
+Poor hygiene at the groin area, especially when combined with a tight foreskin, can lead to irritation by smegma.

-Smegma is a cheesy-like substance which forms under the foreskin if the glans under the foreskin is not cleaned.
+Smegma is a cheese-like substance which forms under the foreskin, and on the glans.
+While this occurs naturally, the accumulation of the smegma under the foreskin will cause irritation when the smegma is not cleaned.

 This is the most common cause of balanitis.

 2.)
 Non Sexually Transmitted Infection (non-STI)